 A burning desire to experience your true nature and an unwavering commitment to your chosen path are the prerequisites.
 Please reread Nature and You, especially the last section listing the ten points.

 Commit to the practice of meditating daily, even twice a day if you are on the path of meditation.

 If you want a vision of your deity, you need to develop a bond first.
 Start crying for your deity while chanting the holy names.
 Sounds unreasonable, if not outright silly?
 Try it to see the results.
 Offer whatever you are doing to your Ishta.
 Eat, breathe, live, sleep for your personal god.
-It is the slow and steady path but the one that can purify you quickly.
+It is a slow and steady path but one that can purify you quickly.

 It is a question of priority.
 Can you give me an hour of your time daily?
 If not, can you start thinking about what I tell you when you are driving, or bathing, for example?
 If not, can you give up watching TV or reading newspapers and devote that time to the path?
 If not, can you set aside a certain number of days in a year exclusively dedicated to the practice, almost like a meditation retreat?

 I am happy to offer you direct supervision and guidance.
 If not, can you start practicing compassion and non-violence under all circumstances, and, truth under all possible circumstances?
 If not, for every emotion or sentiment offered to you, can you return love?
 Imagine where you will end up if you adopted all of the above.